Pope-elect Celestine II: Life

 Boccapecci had only just been proclaimed pope, the investiture ceremony started and the singing of the Te Deum begun, when Roberto Frangipani and a body of armed men broke into the church.
 Leo Frangipani and the papal chancellor Cardinal Aymeric de Bourgogne proclaimed the Bishop of Ostia, Cardinal Lamberto Scannabecchi, a man of considerable learning, pope.
 During the ensuing melee, Cardinal Boccapecci was wounded.
 Since he had not yet been formally consecrated pope, Boccapecci declared himself willing to resign, which he formally did the next day in order to avoid a schism.
 The Pierleoni were paid a substantial bribe to concede.
 Cardinal Scannabecchi was unwilling to accept the throne in such a manner, and he too resigned his position before all of the assembled Cardinals, but was immediately and unanimously re-elected and consecrated on 21 December 1124 under the name Honorius II.

 Boccapecci, already an elderly man, is not mentioned in the sources after those events.
 Several historians assume he has died shortly thereafter due to the violent treatment he had received, others reject this as pure speculation.
-He was succeeded as Cardinal Priest of Sant'Anastasia al Palatino by a priest named Pierre in December 1126, so he can be assumed dead for sure at that time.
+He was succeeded as Cardinal Priest of Sant'Anastasia al Palatino by a priest named Pierre in December 1126, which strongly suggests he had died by that time.

-According to historian Salvador Miranda, as Boccapecci was duly elected, he should not be considered an antipope; but as he resigned before being consecrated and enthroned, neither is he listed among the popes.
+According to historian Salvador Miranda, as Boccapecci was duly elected, he should not be considered an antipope; however, as he resigned before being consecrated and enthroned, neither is he counted among the popes.